Director of SACAC Counselling

 Clinical Psychologist and Neuroscientist

 PhD (Clinical Psychology & Neuroscience), PGDip (Clinical Psychology), BA (Psych & Mass Communications).

-The human mind and behavior has always captivated Felicia’s interest and has motivated her to explore the realms of human nature.
-She has worked with psychologists, researchers and doctors from other disciplines like the Social Anxiety Group (Cognitive Therapy Program) at Swinburne Psychology Clinic, Centre for Human Psychopharmacology, National Institute of Complimentary Medicine Centre for the Study of Natural Medicines and Neurocognition, the Lifespan Development Group, Cognitive Neurosciences and Brain Dynamics Group and many more.
+The human mind and behaviour has always captivated Felicia’s interest and motivated her to explore more in the realms of human nature.
+She also understands and cherishes cultural and family values across countries.
+She has worked with psychologists, researchers and doctors from other similar and various disciplines like the Social Anxiety Group (Cognitive Therapy Program) at Swinburne Psychology Clinic, Centre for Human Psychopharmacology, National Institute of Complimentary Medicine Centre for the Study of Natural Medicines and Neurocognition, the Lifespan Development Group, Cognitive Neurosciences and Brain Dynamics Group and many more.

-Felicia’s specializations and experiences include working with anxiety spectrum, mood, trauma-and stressor-related disorders, adult ADHD, other learning difficulties in adolescents, late teen to adulthood, compulsions, abuse, anger management, family and marriage counseling, therapy for disability and chronic illness, bereavement, addictions, issues related to peer, societal pressure, self-esteem, memory, personality, geriatrics, both holistic & pharmacotherapeutic support for patients, as well as support for the LBGT community.
+Felicia’s specializations/experiences include working with a comprehensive array covering anxiety spectrum; mood; trauma-and stressor-related disorders, adult ADHD & other learning difficulties in adolescence, late teen to adulthood, compulsions, abuse, anger management, family and marriage counseling, therapy for disability and chronic illness, bereavement, addictions, issues in peer and societal pressure, self-esteem, memory, personality, geriatrics, both holistic & pharmacotherapeutic support for patients, as well as support for the LGBT community.

 Felicia has presented her research at the International Cognitive Neuroscience Conference and at the Students of Brain Research Symposium.
-Her work has been published in Frontiers in Neuroscience.
-She previously taught at Swinburne University and currently does sessional teaching at James Cook University Singapore.
+She has her work published in Frontiers in Neuroscience.
+She previously taught at Swinburne University but now currently does sessional teaching at James Cook University Singapore.